 1. Make sure feeds are protein-rich

-Making your own feed, experts suggest up to 22% crude protein keeps up muscle development and repair.
+Experts suggest making your feed with up to 22% crude protein to keep up muscle development and repair.
 With muscle developed, gamefowl becomes more powerful.

-3. Feeding patterns and schedules should remain normal.
+3. Feeding patterns and schedules should remain standard.

-Gamefowl have a unique digestive system that can accommodate only small amounts of food at a time in their crops, so you should take this into account when feeding them.
+Gamefowl have a unique digestive system that can accommodate only small amounts of food at a time in their crops, so this should be taken into account when feeding them.

 4. Feed them according to their life stage.

-As previously mentioned, a chick’s nutritional requirements are vastly different from a grown battlecock, which is why they should feed based on their stage of life.
-While making homemade feed may be tricky in this case, there are commercially available feeds such as GMP that are tailored to meet the nutritional needs of each life stage.
+As previously mentioned, a chick’s nutritional requirements differ vastly from those of a grown battlecock, so they should feed based on their stage of life.
+While making homemade feed may be tricky in this case, commercially available feeds, such as GMP, are tailored to meet the nutritional needs of each life stage.

 5. Exercise isn’t something you should take for granted.

-Similarly to athletes, gamefowl should also follow a training schedule prior to a fight.
+Like athletes, gamefowls should follow a training schedule before a fight.
 Your feeding schedule should also be adjusted accordingly.
-On the morning of training, give complex carbohydrates for fuel, then give protein and recovery nutrients afterward.
+On the morning of training, give complex carbohydrates for fuel and protein and recovery nutrients afterward.

 What You Should Not Do: